Main / Edit / History / / Users Area

 Random numbers generation

 At some point you'll need to deal with random numbers generation.
-And this sample would be very good example how not to do things.
+And this sample would be a very good example on how not to do things.

 int getRandomNumber()